Retro City Rampage

 Retro City Rampage is an action-adventure game developed by Vblank Entertainment.
 It is a parody of retro games and 1980s and 1990s pop culture, as well as Grand Theft Auto and similar games.
-It was first released for PlayStation 3, PlayStation Vita, Microsoft Windows in 2012, with ports later releasing for several other platforms.
+It was first released for PlayStation 3, PlayStation Vita and Microsoft Windows in 2012, with ports later releasing for several other platforms.

 An enhanced version, Retro City Rampage DX, was released for Nintendo 3DS in 2014, followed by later ports for other platforms.
 Previous ports of the original version were later updated to the DX version via free updates.

-An MS-DOS version, Retro City Rampage 486, was released on July 29, 2015, as a limited physical run on a floppy disk as well as a free digital download for owners of modern computer version of the game.
+An MS-DOS version, Retro City Rampage 486, was released on July 29, 2015, as a limited physical run on a floppy disk as well as a free digital download for owners of the modern computer version of the game.